nestordemeure/impersonator/docs/inner workings.md

 This repository is an application of [Large Language Models](https://en.wikipedia.org/wiki/Wikipedia:Large_language_models) and, in particular, [GPT-3](https://en.wikipedia.org/wiki/GPT-3).

+It relies on [LangChain](https://github.com/hwchase17/langchain) to interface the various language models and functionalities together.

 ## 0. Data storage

 When a persona is created, its texts are: